Content is King in SEO: The Truth

 Something even more important than well-constructed content in 2021 though, is ‘engagement,’ especially ‘user engagement.’
-This really challenges the mantra of whether content is king in SEO.
+This really challenges the mantra of whether content is the ultimate driving factor in SEO.
 User engagement allows a visitor to any of your digital platforms to take action rather than to merely browse or even bounce off (exit) your website in search of a more relevant source, for example.
 Often, simple giveaways of real value to the user can entice them to engage by way of actively following that business on social media etc, but – more importantly – engagement should be earned.

 Where possible direct, two-way communication between the SEO Pro and a potential or existing client should be encouraged to nurture the interaction (often occurring in real time), which can enhance the profile of the client in order to better understand their needs.
 It can cover a number of different mediums from email, web form downloads, social media platforms and even VAs (virtual assistants).